aroelke/godot-tbs-framework/README.md

 open the scene in the editor and click the "run current scene" button.
 There is no default scene set for this project.
 ## License
 The license for this project only covers the source code, scenes, and node icons.
 Assets used in the demo have their own licenses which are included in their respective directories (all are CC0).
-Special thanks to Kenney (kenney.nl) and Ne Mene (https://ne-mene.itch.io/) for providing them.
+Special thanks to Kenney (https://kenney.nl/) and Ne Mene (https://ne-mene.itch.io/) for providing them.